w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 After you make an on-chain claim for KSM, your balance should be updated on Polkadot-JS Apps immediately.

-Having trouble?
+Are you having trouble?
 Send an email to [support@polkadot.network](mailto:support@polkadot.network).

 ### Third Party Claims Processes

 **We do not recommend using a third-party app or process to perform your claim or acquire KSM.**

-Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
+Claiming using a third-party process can lead to the loss of your allocation; therefore, we cannot recommend using any third-party apps to do so.
 Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation.